JacquelineTuyisenge/zero_day/README.md

-This fle is mandatory in this project
+This fle is mandatory in projects